Study PMBOK 8 process study method for PMP 2026: intent, triggers, inputs, outputs, cross-domain effects, and process-name traps.

 Explanation: B is best because the real weakness is lack of context, not just lack of repetition.
 A increases the same shallow method.
 C throws away useful structure.
 D narrows the study base without solving the underlying problem.

 After this section, move into inputs and outputs so the process layer connects to artifacts and decisions.
-When your practice misses come from process-name overload, use the free PMP 2026 practice preview on web and check whether the stronger answer understood the process purpose before the label.
+When your misses come from process-name overload, use the PMP 2026 practice page on external practice and check whether the stronger answer understood the process purpose before the label.